Art 4 Health

 People often find art, such as painting, singing and dancing - incredibly therapeutic.
 It seems that there is now scientific evidence to explain why…

-Researchers from a relatively new field (referred to as the neuroarts, or neuro-aesthetics) argue that arts-based experiences actually change our body, brain and behaviour (ref: Your Brain On Art).
+Researchers from a relatively new field (referred to as the neuroarts, or neuro-aesthetics) argue that arts-based experiences can change our body, brain and behaviour (ref: Your Brain On Art).

 Art Can Enhance Health